 Colette has always been a hugely polarizing character.
-Some find her cute, funny, and sweet, others get pissed off at her Damsel in Distress tendencies, her martyr complex, her repeatedly lying to the group and never getting called out on it, her constant and unnecessary apologies, and general lack of a spine.
+Some find her cute, funny, and sweet, others get pissed off at her Damsel in Distress tendencies and find her martyr complex annoying.

 Captain Obvious Reveal: Mithos actually being the Big Bad in another form is pretty obvious from the get-go, given the fact he just happens to be found by the party in the ruined Ozette, yet doesn't have a scratch on him in the middle of an enormous fire, looks eerily similar to Colette, the incredibly suspicious fact he not only stole a Rheaird without being spotted by the Renegades but has a flute that can summon Aska and the odd breadth of knowledge he has for a supposedly isolated half-elf.
 Even Zelos comments on how quickly he's accepted by the party and wonders how they can trust him so easily.